Mercedes, Audi expect sales momentum to pick up in festive season

-NEW DELHI: Luxury carmakers Mercedes-Benz India and Audi India expect sales to bounce back in the upcoming festive season as they look forward to gradual improvement in overall business environment over the next few months.
+NEW DELHI, Aug 16: Luxury carmakers Mercedes-Benz India and Audi India expect sales to bounce back in the upcoming festive season as they look forward to gradual improvement in overall business environment over the next few months.

 The German automakers expect introduction of digital initiatives and financial tools, including low EMI solutions, to help them attract more buyers.